google-marketing-solutions/credentials_creator_walkthrough/README.md

 This repository contains a comprehensive, step-by-step tutorial that will help you navigate the process of generating OAuth credentials in GCP.
 These credentials are crucial for authenticating and authorizing access to Google services via APIs.

+**Prerequisites**:
-**Prerequisites**: Before you begin, ensure you have a Google Cloud account.
+- Before you begin, ensure you have a Google Cloud account.
+- Check with your solution developer which API's and scopes you need for the solution.

 ## The Walkthrough Tutorial